libhal/libhal.github.io/mkdocs/contributor_guide/architecture.md

 device, and a target device that is in the family of that specific target device.

-For example, lets consider liblpc40xx.
+For example, lets consider libhal-arm-mcu.
 If you are building to target the lpc4078 chip then that prebuilt ought to be built with usage of FPU registers enabled.
 But if you use that same prebuilt with the lpc4074, you'll find that the program crashes because the 74 variant does not have an FPU.
 You can attempt make a